Federal Climate Policy 101: Reducing Emissions

 Maintaining and improving international competitiveness is important for the strength of the US economy and employment.
 Therefore, how US climate policy affects the ability of US companies to compete in world markets, the treatment of imports from other countries, and the climate actions of other countries, is an important consideration for the effectiveness of policy options.
 Domestic policy can be designed to leverage actions in other nations; for instance, border tax adjustments can level the playing field and increase the cost of carbon-intensive imported goods, encouraging other countries to make less carbon-intensive goods.

-The US already has a number of emissions reductions policies in place at both the federal level (e.g., tax credits for wind, solar, carbon capture, and electric vehicles; automobile standards) and at the state level (e.g., renewable portfolio standards; cap-and-trade systems).
-New emission reduction policies introduced in the United States will therefore come into force in combination with policies already on the books.
+The United States already has a number of emissions reduction policies in place at both the federal level (e.g., tax credits for wind, solar, carbon capture, and electric vehicles; automobile standards) and at the state level (e.g., renewable portfolio standards; cap-and-trade systems).
+New emissions reduction policies introduced in the United States will therefore come into force in combination with policies already on the books.
 Understanding how policies interact, and where new and existing policies complement each other—meeting different goals, increasing ambition, or working on different margins in the economy—is an important consideration in designing a robust and cost-effective policy portfolio.

 Federal policy to reduce greenhouse gas emissions can take many shapes, as outlined above.
 The policy options and considerations discussed here are critical for policymakers to take into account when designing policy.
 Beyond these factors, three additional observations can guide the climate policy conversation:

 First, due to human activity (and fossil fuel use in particular), the climate is changing.
 Reducing net greenhouse gas emissions to zero is critical to halting global temperature increases and the resulting disruptions to the climate system.

 Second, technology, policy, and markets each have important roles to play in climate mitigation.
 A technologically inclusive approach to emissions reductions that embraces a wide range of options is both necessary and available.